 There are so many amazing things to explore in Krakow that it’s hard to know where to start.
 Before you start your travels, come up with a rough Karkow itinerary!
 That’ll save you the stress of planning last minute and having the fear of missing out of the best hotspots.

 What to do there: Just walk around and take in the incredible atmosphere of one of the largest squares in Europe.
 There are a number of important attractions in Krakow on the edges of the square which are definitely worth a visit.
+If you’re looking for where to stay in Krakow, there will be plenty of great accommodation options around this area as well.
 Check out the Cloth Hall (which we’ll talk about later), and St. Mary’s Basilica.
 This is one of the best spots in town for nightlife, and it’s also where you’ll find some of the top places to eat in Krakow!

 Why it’s awesome: Like the Old Town, Wawel Castle is a UNESCO World Heritage site.
 It’s one of the most important historical buildings in the whole of Poland, and the seat of royalty from the 13th to 17th centuries, before Warsaw became the capital city.
 It sits above the Old Town and the Vistula River, offering incredible views of both from the bulwarks of the castle!
 If it’s the castle itself you want to look at, you certainly won’t be bored.
 Baroque, Renaissance, Gothic, and Romanesque architecture can all be found here!